NeuroTechX/ntx_slack_archive/introductions.md

  >Hi everyone!
 My name is Saskia, but most people call me Ski.
 I am a behavior analyst in Phoenix, AZ working with children on the autism spectrum.
 I am in the process of developing my own practice and am interested in using advances in technology to support the children I work with.
 For example, I've purchased a EDA wrist band to assist in better understanding the function of a behavior rather than just collecting data based on what I perceive or what is told to me by the family.
 I have also become really interested in VR for teaching social skills, but need to do more research in this area for any adverse effects.
 Anyway that's a little bit about me, I'm excited to learn more about the NeuroTechX community!

+6/24/2017 8:36 PM

+ **dj_mini** :

+ >oh buanzo ive seen some really cool eeg/modular stuff using littlebits ! let me know if you wanna tackle this at some point, i have the hardware, aside from modulars !